Best Purple Strains of Weed

 Beware of purple strains myths

-- Don’t alter their light cycle—no sunlight, no big yield.
+- Don’t alter their light cycle; no sunlight, no big yield.

-4 of the best purple strains of weed
+7 best purple strains of weed

 Naturally, when we see purple, we think grape, berry-infused flavors, and fruity aromas.